MinhNhatLuong/Tic-tac-toe/README.md

 ## Technologies Used

-- React 19
+- React 19 - A powerful JavaScript library for building user interfaces
-- Vite 4
+- Vite 4 - Next generation frontend build tool with exceptional performance
-- CSS3 with animations
+- CSS3 with animations - For styling and smooth visual transitions
-- Modern JavaScript (ES6+)
+- Modern JavaScript (ES6+) - Utilizing the latest JavaScript features for clean code

 ## Getting Started